-Pathway Utilization Reporting and Performance
+Evidence-based Treatment Plans Utilization Reporting and Performance

-Practices are required to submit pathway utilization compliance data prior to Certification and at least every quarter and annually following Certification via the Registry provider in a format determined by ACE.
+Practices are required to submit evidence-based treatment plans utilization compliance data prior to Certification and at least every quarter and annually following Certification via the Registry provider in a format determined by ACE.
 Compliance reports must include primary disease cohort, number of regimens selected, and number of selected regimens considered on-pathway.
 Practices must record reason for off-pathway regimens in the pathway system and/or electronic health record.